thirdweb-dev/unity-sdk/README.md

 ## Mobile

 - **EDM4U:** Comes with the package, resolves dependencies at runtime.
 Use `Force Resolve` from `Assets` > `External Dependency Manager` > `Android Resolver`.
-- **Custom Schemes:** Set custom schemes matching your bundle ID in `Plugins/AndroidManifest.xml` or equivalent for InAppWallet OAuth.
+- **Redirect Schemes:** Set custom schemes matching your bundle ID in `Plugins/AndroidManifest.xml` or equivalent for InAppWallet OAuth.

 # Need Help?